 - Background Check consent.
-The Office of Graduate Medical Education will contact you with a web link to initiate your background check after the above items are received in our office and approved by the Program Director of the VUMC department in which you wish to rotate.
-As part of your background check, please provide a copy of your medical school diploma to our office.
-Submit this to your program coordinator who will submit with other required paperwork.
-Submitting a clear and legible picture of your diploma is acceptable.
+Sterling Talent will contact you with a web link to initiate your background check after the above items are received in our office and approved by the Program Director of the VUMC department in which you wish to rotate.
 In addition to the standard background check, VUMC will also check your information against the following databases:

 - Office of Inspector General/Excluded Individuals - In order to comply with federal law, VUMC will check all visiting house staff against the Office of Inspector General's list of individuals excluded from federal healthcare programs.
 Any visiting house staff identified as excluded must be terminated from the visiting residency training program and home institution will be notified.

 - National Practitioners Data Bank (NPDB) - All visiting house staff will be checked against the NPDB.